1 Introduction to Statistics

 Check your understanding

-A/B test questions.
-How were visitors assigned to versions (randomly)?
+- How were visitors assigned to versions (randomly)?
 Were there differences in traffic sources or device types?
 Is the effect stable over time?
-What margin of error or confidence interval accompanies the difference?
 What outcome do we ultimately care about (sign-ups, retention), and does the change affect it?

 1.2 Populations and Samples